mooncakeSG/ecommerce.github.io/README.md

-# ShopEase - Modern Ecommerce Website
+# ShopEasy - Modern Ecommerce Website

 A responsive and interactive ecommerce website built with HTML5, CSS3, and JavaScript.